pwinterscheidtTechtonic/BluetoothBlinkUp/README.md

 The iOS makes use of the Electric Imp BlinkUp SDK.
 As such, it requires the entry of a BlinkUp API key to authorize its access to the Electric Imp impCloud™.
 The app prompts the user for this key when it is first run; if you do not enter your key then, you can do so at a later time, by tapping ‘Actions’ in the navigation bar and selecting ‘Enter your BlinkUp API key’ from the menu.

-Please note that Electric Imp makes BlinkUp API keys available to customers only.
+Please note that Electric Imp makes BlinkUp API keys available **to customers only**.
 This sample code cannot be used by holders of free Electric Imp accounts.

 ## Hardware Preparation ##